 How does Plugsurfing process your personal data?

-Plugsurfing collects data that is necessary for the relationship you have with us and the purposes for which the data are used.
+Plugsurfing collects and processes personal data that is necessary for the relationship you have with us and the purposes for which the data are used.
 Plugsurfing collects the following personal data categories.

 - Permission data – such as marketing permissions;